Mocha2007/mochalib/README.md

 * averagetimestooccur - Average time for an event with probability p to occur.
 * card - random playing card
 * chanceofoccuring - more stat crap.
+* cubicstats - Returns zeroes (soon!!!), extrema, and inflection points of a cubic.
 * dice - ndn+bonus
+* infiniroot - sqrt(n+sqrt(n+...
+* maximizerect - Finds maximum area bounded by an m by n grid of rectangles with total perimeter P.
 * mnm - random mnm based on published distributions by mars corp.
 * pascal - Returns nth row of Pascal's triangle.
 * pascalrow - Identical to *pascal*, deprecated